noctarius/snowcast/README.md

 ```

 As an important note, clients behave exactly as cluster nodes.
 Cluster communication is only necessary in case of changes of the sequencer topologies (creation, destroy of sequencers).

+### Build Information

+snowcast is build using Jenkins for Continuous Integration.
+The project build is publically available for review.
+It contains Code and Test Coverage reports and many more information.

+Please find the Jenkins build here: [Jenkins build](https://noctarius.ci.cloudbees.com/job/snowcast/)